Alliance Air commences daily Gorakhpur-Lucknow services

-New Delhi, March 28 (IANS) National carrier Air India's wholly-owned subsidiary Alliance Air on Sunday commenced daily direct flights from Gorakhpur to Lucknow and back.
+New Delhi: National carrier Air India's wholly-owned subsidiary Alliance Air on Sunday commenced daily direct flights from Gorakhpur to Lucknow and back.

 The airline has deployed a 70-seater aircraft to connect these cities.